 He graduated from Institute of Law, Nirma University, in 2018.
 Prior to Vidhi, he worked in Jharkhand as a Policy Consultant for a regional political party, where he tackled issues pertaining to environmental law, forest rights, election laws and local self-government.
 He has previously interned with Newslaundry, Childline India Foundation, the Rethink Aadhaar Campaign and with Adv.
 Nitya Ramakrishnan.
 While working in Jharkhand he has authored a critique on the implementation of District Mineral Fund in the state.
 He enjoys collecting stamps and expressing himself through slam poetry.

 She graduated with a B.A., L.LB (Hons.) from the West Bengal National University of Juridical Sciences (WBNUJS, Kolkata) in 2016 and went on to complete her Masters in Human Rights Law at the London School of Economics and Political Science (LSE) in 2017 on the Marchant Foundation Scholarship and the LSE Master’s Award.
 She writes regularly for the Down to Earth Magazine and has written for various journals on human rights issues in India.
 She is an avid reader and especially enjoys reading fantasy fiction.

 He graduated with a B.A.
 LL.B.
 (Hons) from the NALSAR University in 2008 and obtained the BCL from the University of Oxford in 2009.
 He writes a monthly column for the Economic and Political Weekly and has published in the Indian Journal of Constitutional Law and National Law School of India Review apart from media outlets such as The Hindu, Indian Express, Scroll, Quint and Caravan.
 He has practiced in the Supreme Court and Delhi High Court from the chambers of Mr Mohan Parasaran, and currently also co-hosts the Ganatantra podcast on IVM Podcasts.

 She graduated from NLSIU, Bangalore, in 2012, and subsequently she has worked at CAM (real estate and capital markets) and Dua Associates (litigation team).
 She is a co-founder of an online dispute resolution platform and takes keen interest in legal-technology solutions.
 She regularly writes in leading newspapers on judiciary and collaborates with other CSOs to increase legal awareness.
 She is a trained Carnatic singer with a brief stint at All India Radio and in kannada movies.

-He graduated with an honours degree in the law and arts from the National Law School of India University, Bangalore, and previously worked at a leading litigation and dispute resolution firm in Bombay.
-He is a regular contributor to the SpicyIP blog, and has published widely on issues of law and technology in leading Indian media, including The Wire, Deccan Herald and Medianama.
+He graduated with an honours degree in the law and arts from the National Law School of India University, Bangalore, in 2016, and previously worked at a leading litigation and dispute resolution firm in Bombay.
+He is a regular contributor to the SpicyIP blog, and has written for leading national media including The Wire, Deccan Herald and Medianama.

 Shashank Atreya is a Research Fellow at Vidhi, Karnataka.
 He works primarily with the Karnataka Government to advice various departments in the areas of municipal governance, urban development, urban transport and education.

 She is a 2015 law graduate from ILS Law College, Pune and subsequently, pursued a postgraduate diploma in liberal studies from Ashoka University.
 She has previously worked at the Chairman’s office, Quality Council of India on multiple projects with the Ministry of Petroleum & Natural Gas and Ministry of Railways.
 Prior to joining Vidhi, she has worked at the Hyderabad Urban Lab, researching legal and policy aspects of conservation of urban heritage in the city.